Wildlander-mod/wildlander-mod.github.io/1-SupportPages/KnownIssues.md

 * Dawnstar Carriage driver clips though his coach
 * Janus Mentedius in Farmer's Bounty Mercantile in Rorikstead is missing a voiced greeting.
 * Tekla in Falkreath has old voice, young face
-* During the Siege of Whiterun, mod-added vendors can be traded with
+* During the Siege of Whiterun, mod added vendors can be traded with
 * Male prostitute near ratway entrance need... clearing up (also Yikes)
 * The travel carriage is available during the Siege of Whiterun
 * Ulfric grants permission to purchase property, 2x dialogue options